 Where you'll study

 Brisbane (pronounced Briz-bin), the capital city of the state of Queensland, is located in the tropical northeast on the Pacific.
 Home to hundreds of nationalities and over 200 languages, Brisbane is one of the most multicultural cities in Australia.
 It is also its greenest city in the country.
 Within this exciting locale, the University of Queensland (UQ) is one of Australia’s premier research institutions.
 Among UQ's research locations is Heron Island, where you'll spend much of your time.
 Heron Island is famous for its spectacular coral reef, extraordinary aquatic life, migrating whales, and nesting turtles.
 The Heron Island Research Station is the first marine research station established on Australia’s Great Barrier Reef.
 Situated in an area of significant environmental value, the station supports modern scientific and environmental research with six boats, snorkel and SCUBA equipment, and experienced marine research staff.
-There are separate education and research spaces, with scientific equipment rarely seen outside large mainland laboratories.
-The research station’s facilities include modern labs, seminar rooms, an outdoor aquaria deck and reef tank.
-The aquaria deck is connected to a flowing sea water system that draws water directly from the reef.
+The research station’s facilities include modern labs, seminar rooms, an outdoor aquaria deck, and reef tank.
 The teaching labs have fresh and salt water taps, driving ovens, and microscopes.
 The station has everything you need to investigate the diverse habitats and environmental concerns of the area.

 Throughout this program, instructors introduce new methods and environments for learning.
 Instruction will take you outdoors.
 Field activities are physically demanding and will involve swimming, climbing, and long-distance hikes over rough terrain.
 The activities are a core part of the curriculum and something to consider when deciding if this program is the right fit for you.